onap/demo/README.md

  - The CM workflow for the in-place software upgrade is defined and executed by the service orchestrator (SO).
  - A&AI is used to lock/unlock the NF instance
- - The pre/post health checks and software upgrade execution are implemented in App-C (L4+ NFs) and SDN-C (L1-L3 NFs) by leveraging Ansible services to communicate with the NF instances.
+ - The pre/post health checks and software upgrade execution are implemented in APPC (L4+ NFs) and SDNC (L1-L3 NFs) by leveraging Ansible services to communicate with the NF instances.
  - The user (or, operator) interfaces with the CM workflow using ONAP's VID.
 SO communicates with A&AI using a REST API and with the controllers SDNC/APPC via DMaaP.

 We setup the use case demonstration for the software upgrade on the virtual gateway (vGW) as part of the vCPE use case in ONAP's Beijing release.